 12-month prescriptions

 The Government has announced a new initiative to extend the maximum prescription length from 3 months to 12 months.
-This change is expected to come into effect in early 2026.
+This change came into effect on 1 February 2026.

 College position statement and resources